 The rest of our guide offers more information about the different ways in which you could be harmed in a beauty salon and be eligible to make a personal injury claim.
 You also have the option to reach out to one of our advisers for direct advice, or to learn more about No Win No Fee beauty treatment negligence solicitors and how one could help you.

-Can I Claim For Injuries An An Employee At A Beauty Salon?
+Can I Claim For Injuries As An Employee At A Beauty Salon?

 You might be able to make a claim for injuries as an employee at a beauty salon if your employer was negligent.

-All employers, under the Health and Safety at Work etc. Act 1974, owe their employees a duty of care.
-This duty of care requires employers to take reasonable steps to make sure that their employees are safe from any risks of injury.
+All employers under the Health and Safety at Work etc. Act 1974 owe staff a duty of care.
+This duty requires them to take reasonable steps to ensure the health, safety, and wellbeing of employees.

-For example, employers are expected to provide their employees with sufficient Personal Protective Equipment (PPE).
+For example, employers are expected to provide sufficient personal protective equipment (PPE).
 So, if your employer did not provide you with latex gloves as a beautician, for example, you could suffer a chemical burn on your hand.

 As such, the beauty treatment claims eligibility criteria for employees is as follows: